scottyeager/info_foundation/src/decentralization/decentralization_manifesto.md

 ### Information hosted on

-- the pdf of the manifestor is hosted on: https://github.com/threefoldfoundation/info_threefold
+- the pdf of the manifesto is hosted on: https://github.com/threefoldfoundation/info_threefold
 - disclaimers on: https://github.com/threefoldfoundation/info_threefold/tree/development/src/disclaimers